d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 ## Binomial

-Let us make things a little more complex and examine the *binomial* random variable.
+Let's make things a little more complex and examine the *binomial* random variable.
 This random variable originates from performing a sequence of $n$ independent experiments, each of which has probability $p$ of succeeding, and asking how many successes we expect to see.

-Let us express this mathematically.
+Let's express this mathematically.
 Each experiment is an independent random variable $X_i$ where we will use $1$ to encode success, and $0$ to encode failure.
 Since each is an independent coin flip which is successful with probability $p$, we can say that $X_i \sim \mathrm{Bernoulli}(p)$.
 Then, the binomial random variable is

 $$
 X = \sum_{i=1}^n X_i.